mfdlabs/grid-bot/README.md

     </PropertyGroup>
     ```

-This repository also provides a [Dockerfile](Dockerfile) to build the project in a container, but the current setup only works in CI/CD environments, as the container requires that the code be 'published' to the ./deploy directory beforehand (see [build.yml](.github/workflows/build.yml)).
+This repository provides Docker builds at [Docker](https://hub.docker.com/r/mfdlabs/grid-bot).

-This repository also supplies [releases](https://github.com/mfdlabs/grid-bot/releases), which can be ran with any distribution of [.NET 8.0.1](https://dotnet.microsoft.com/download/dotnet/8.0) or higher:
+This repository also supplies [releases](https://github.com/mfdlabs/grid-bot/releases), which can be ran with any distribution of [.NET 8.0.1](https://dotnet.microsoft.com/download/dotnet/8.0) or higher

 ```bash
 dotnet Grid.Bot.dll